francesmx/CV/README.md

 So I am potentially open to collaborations and opportunities associated with these.
 I'm also open to pro-bono work for the right cause.

 I would love to combine my UX background with my development skills, because I get a lot of joy out of bringing ideas to life.
-I am familiar with Ruby (vanilla, Sinatra, Rails) and JavaScript (vanilla, jQuery, Meteor) and several testing frameworks, but could easily transfer to other languages and frameworks.
+I am familiar with Ruby (vanilla, Sinatra, Rails) and JavaScript (vanilla, jQuery, Meteor, React Native) and several testing frameworks, but could easily transfer to other languages and frameworks.

 I'm based in Glasgow (UK) but I can travel occasionally, and I'm very experienced with remote working - from both a technical and a cultural viewpoint!